NRT-Logo"/

 What you need to know about this course?

-• The College offers part time day or evening courses.
+• The College offers part time day courses.
 See below for class options.

-• The course is delivered using a blended learning model which includes timetabled classroom or virtual classroom attendance, weekly flexible directed self study hours and 80 work placement hours.
+• The course is delivered using a blended learning model which includes timetabled classroom attendance, weekly flexible directed self study hours and 80 work placement hours.

 • Students will need to allow regular weekly hours (approx 15-18)throughout the course for directed self study for the completion of learning and assessment tasks.